damianohienmhen/IBM/index.md

 3. Clusters in Purple - These regions show higher than normal Energy sales when compared to their counterparts.
 This could indicate an overproduction of energy and a need to optimize its power production.
 4. Clusters in Blue - These regions have lower than average Energy per Capita and moderate population sizes.
 No determination was made to the relevance of this cluser.

-A full description of the analysis as well as dashboard of the results are available by following this link to the worksheet <button type="button">Click Me!</button> <a href = "IBMHackathon.html">Full IBM Hackathon Dashboard</a>
+A full description of the analysis as well as dashboard of the results are available by following this link to the worksheet <button type="button">Click Me!</button> <button type="button"><a href = "IBMHackathon.html">Full IBM Hackathon Dashboard</a></button>

 ### Conclusion